-- Ask Twice If You Need It
+3. Ask Twice If You Need It

 Temptation is everywhere!
 Driving home from work you might smell delicious steaks cooking at the local restaurant or if you are at Target buying paper towels that big sale sign on the DVD kiosk might seem to be calling your name.
 If you are considering buying something that’s not a necessity, ask yourself twice if you really need it.
 Sure, the steak smells amazing, but maybe it’s better to save $40 and cook at home.
 Put that $40 you almost spent into your retirement account.

+Looking for more money saving tips?
 Every time you think you need something, determine if it’s really a need or just a want.
 If you decide the better choice is to walk away, put that amount you almost spent into your savings account.
 You might be surprised at how much money adds up.

-- Take Advantage of Tax Breaks
+4. Take Advantage of Tax Breaks

 If your company also offers a matching program, be sure to meet at least this amount.
 For example, if your employer offers a 6% match then try to contribute at least 6% of your paycheck to your 401(k) or else you are losing out on free money.